 What if I am already pursuing my complaint within the school district or college or with another agency?

-OCR does not handle cases that are being addressed by another agency or within a school's or college's formal grievance procedure if OCR anticipates that the agency you filed with will provide you with a resolution process comparable to OCR's.
-Once the other complaint process is completed, you have 60 days to refile your complaint with OCR.
+OCR does not handle cases that are being addressed by another agency or within a school's or college's formal grievance procedure if OCR anticipates that the school or college, or agency you filed with will provide you with a resolution process comparable to OCR's.
+Once the other complaint process is completed, you have 60 days to file your complaint with OCR.
 OCR's first step will be to determine whether to defer to the result reached in the other process.

 Do I have to file an OCR complaint before I can file a claim in court?